merely-useful/r-rse/appendices/assignments.md

 The specific problem or package that groups will create depends heavily on their background knowledge and skills, as well as that of the instructor.
 To make the most of learning and progress, groups should preferably be given a set of pre-existing problems that a package could solve.
-This problem can already be a solved problem;
+This problem can be an already-solved problem;
 in fact, given learners a solved problem will make it easier for them to practice the skills and tools of research software engineering, rather than the domain specific knowledge and skills that might be required for solving an as-yet-solved